- Robert Stromberg, co-founder + Chief Creative Officer

 Founded in 2014 by four Hollywood veterans, (Robert Stromberg, Guy Primus, Chris Edwards and Joel Newton), VRC began with a team of award winning storytellers with a passion for innovation and a desire to explore a new way to share experiences and tell stories.

 is the two-time Academy Award winner for production design (Avatar and Alice in Wonderland) and the Director of Disney’s Maleficent, which has made over $760 million in worldwide box office, the highest grossing directorial debut in history at the time of release.
 Robert’s proven vision and artistic capacity to create captivating imaginative worlds uniquely positions him to embrace the unique design challenges inherent in the immersive experience of VR.
+Robert is chairman of VRC's board of directors.

 is the former Chief Operating Officer of Overbrook Entertainment, the film and television production company founded by actor/producer Will Smith and producer James Lassiter.
 He also co-founded and managed Tentpole Ventures for Smith, a seed-stage tech investment fund that focuses on consumer lifestyle companies and whose portfolio includes Pinterest, DogVacay, Fancy and Loom (acquired by Dropbox).

 Prior to joining Overbrook, Guy was Director of Digital Media at Starbucks, where he co-created the popular "Pick of the Week" program.
 As Group Product Marketing Manager for Microsoft's MSN Entertainment, Guy earned the company an adtech award for his creation of "The Scenario" for Sprite.
 He also served as Vice President of Strategy & Planning for Blue Flame, the marketing and advertising agency founded by Sean “Diddy” Combs.
 Guy is a member of the Georgia Tech Advisory Board and chairman emeritus of the advisory board of Georgia Tech’s School of Industrial Engineering.
 He has also been honored as a "Captain of Industry" by the Institute of Industrial and Systems Engineers.
+Guy also serves on VRC’s Board of Directors.

 is responsible for managing VRC’s worldwide business development programs, strategic partnerships, and distribution channels for premiere VR experiences and franchises.